Life imprisonment in Singapore: Judicial sentencing powers

-Parole conditions and sentencing (post-1997)
+Parole conditions and sentencing

+Before 20 August 1997, a life sentence meant a prison term of twenty years, and like all other fixed term sentences, it carried the usual one-third remission for good behaviour, which allowed prisoners to gain parole after serving at least two-thirds of their sentences.
+In the case of Bobby Chung Hua Watt, a murder convict and carpenter whose death sentence was commuted to life imprisonment in January 1980 after receiving clemency, he served two-thirds of his life term (equivalent to 13 years and four months) before he was released on parole for good behaviour and had the final third of the sentence remitted.

 After the landmark appeal of Abdul Nasir Amer Hamsah on 20 August 1997, although life imprisonment is meant to last for the remainder of a convict's natural lifespan, the sentence still carries a possibility of release on parole after a minimum period of 20 years behind bars.
 A life convict can be eligible for parole based on his conduct in prison, albeit with conditions like no further instances of reoffending while the parole order remains in force and this remission order, which suspends the prisoner's life sentence, would last until the convict's death.
 Even if a convict is not eligible after reaching the 20-year mark of his sentence, he will still be periodically assessed annually until the authorities are satisfied that he becomes eligible for parole.
 However, according to Josephus Tan, a criminal lawyer who formerly defended several criminals at risk of facing the gallows, he stated that there was "no guarantee of release" for the life term prisoners despite their right to parole and he personally did not see any post-1997 cases of a life sentence prisoner being released on parole.